 The ball is kicked from any point within the goal area by a player of the defending team.
-Opponents must remain outside the penalty area until the ball is in play.
+Opponents must remain on their defensive half of the field until the ball is in play.
 The kicker must not play the ball again until it has touched another player.
 The ball is in play when it leaves the penalty area.